kofimuad/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Task 8 - I'm federal agent Jack Bauer, and today is the longest day of my life
 A function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+## Task 9 - Learn your times table
+A function that prints the 9 times table, starting with 0.